Why Auto ApproveResourcesFAQ

 Here’s what you need to know about transferring your car loan and how you can decide what to do if you can’t afford your monthly car payment.

-But all that being said, there are some situations where a lender may agree to transferring a car loan.
+There are some situations where a lender may agree to transferring a car loan.
 It will depend on the language of your loan contract and there may be fees associated with it.
-A transfer may be allowed in certain situations, such as:

 • You are moving overseas and do not have the time to sell your car properly.